JsIqbal/Engineering-philosophy/docs/SOLID_SOFA_METHODOLOGIES.md

     OOP has 4 concepts:
     1. Inheritance
+        - If a child class inherites all the properties of it's parents class then it is called inheritence.
     2. polymorphism
     3. Encapsulation
     4. Abstruction

     # SOLID principle
     # Design Patterns

     Databse:
         1. Cardinality / Relationship
         2. Normalization process